15 months

 Book an Open DayOpened in 2024 our Digital Skills Centre is an alternative space to the Graphic and Media Design Studios to craft your designs.
 Kitted out with new Macs and PCs, the area is staffed by Digital Demonstrators who also run weekly intro and How To classes on design software.

 Book an Open DayIn the Queens workshop, you can explore and experiment with various materials and processes in a well-equipped space.
 The facilities include small metals, wood, cold casting, 3D printing, and MDF/Plywood laser cutting, as well as welders and jewellers' benches.
-You can learn techniques such as woodturning, steam bending, resin and Jesmonite casting, various welding processes, 3D printing, vinyl, and veneering.
+Techniques you can learn include woodturning, steam bending, resin and Jesmonite casting, various welding processes, 3D printing, vinyl, and veneering.
+Skilled Technical Demonstrators support your learning, ensuring a comprehensive experience.

 Book an Open DayThe Queens workshop is divided into four zones: Metals (jewellery, silversmithing, machining, welding, fabrication), Woodwork (steam bending, lamination, woodturning), Cold Casting (silicone mold making, jesmonite, resin), and Digital Fabrication (scanning, laser cutting, 3D printing).